 spine flexible and strong.
 (1) Seemingly off-topic but really not as these

-findings demonstrate just how linked the spine is, more articles emerge about the importance
+findings show just how linked the spine is, more articles emerge about the importance

 of diaphragm training for muscle relaxation like the hamstring muscles.
 In a new

 the thickness of lumbar spine stabilizing muscles, transverse abdominis and

 lumbar multifidus muscles.
 (2) Cross Chiropractic Center is astounded by

 what diaphragm-focused treatment does for such muscles.
 It all reflects